These Healthy Toddler Banana Oat Muffins are a quick, nutritious, customizable, grab n' go breakfast that's toddler tested and approved!

-- In a medium bowl, smash bananas and add milk, eggs, vanilla, and maple syrup.
+- In a medium bowl, smash bananas and add milk, butter, eggs, vanilla, and maple syrup.
 Add slowly to the dry ingredients and mix well.

 - In separate bowls, mix together the Strawberry Almond Chia, Blueberry Apple Flax, and "Carrot Cake" fillings.
 Add some of each mixture to 4 muffin liners, leaving a little bit of each behind to top the muffins.
 Gently fill each muffin tin to the top with oats and bananas mixture and top with remaining filling.
 (If you have extra oat and banana mixture, make some 'plain' muffins or toss in whatever else you have!)

 - Bake muffins for 20-30 minutes, until slightly browned.
 Check after 20.
 Cool and enjoy!